John Soane: Architectural drawings and architectural models

 There are over 30,000 architectural drawings in the collection.
 Of Soane's drawings of his own designs (many are by his assistants and pupils, most notably Joseph Gandy), there are 601 covering the Bank of England, 6,266 of his other works and 1,080 prepared for the Royal Academy lectures.
 There are an additional 423 Soane drawings in the collection of the Victoria and Albert Museum.

 Other architects with drawings in the collection are by Christopher Wren, there are 8,856 drawings by Robert Adam and James Adam, John Thorpes book of architecture, George Dance the Elder's 293 and George Dance the younger's 1,303, housed in a specially designed cabinet, Sir William Chambers, James Playfair, Matthew Brettingham, Thomas Sandby, etc. There are a large number of Italian drawings.
 Of the 252 architectural models in the collection, 118 are of Soane's own buildings.
+These architectural models were first installed in a purpose-built model room located in the attic in 1830, which was then relocated and expanded in 1835 within the former bedroom of Soane’s late wife.